meili-epfl/Meili/summaries/sprint1.md

 # Summary for sprint 1

+## Ahmed

+TODO (Ahmed)

 ## Aman (Scrum master)

-I worked on the testing of the map feature.
-I also reconfigured the repository as we switched from a personal repository to an organizational repository.
+I collaborated on the map feature and its testing.
+I also reconfigured the repository as we switched from a personal an organizational one.

-My time estimate was underestimated, mainly due to the overhead of learning about the various testing frameworks.
+My time estimate was heavily underestimated as I didn't factor in the overhead of learning about the various testing frameworks and handling keys with Cirrus CI.

 Next time, I will try to plan my tasks with more granularity to have a better estimate and to better organize myself.

-## Ahmed

-TODO (Ahmed)

 ## Ewan